 American History and Culture (MCAAHC) and the Maryland Historical Trust (MHT, part of the

 historic African American cemeteries.
-The study report will include:
+The study addresses:

 - issues facing historic African American cemeteries, including identification, restoration,

-protection, preservation, maintenance or commemoration activities
+protection, preservation, maintenance or commemoration activities;

-protection, preservation, maintenance, or commemoration activities
+protection, preservation, maintenance, or commemoration activities;

 - the design of a grant fund for the purpose of identifying, preserving, or maintaining

-historic African American cemeteries
+historic African American cemeteries; and,